Bus vs Rail Comparison

 Your quick feedback helps improve our tools

-How to decide whether to switch from bus to rail (or vice versa) for a UK commute using time, cost, reliability and carbon in a single door-to-door framework.
+A practical guide to deciding whether to switch from bus to train (or back) for your UK commute, using real-world time, cost, punctuality and carbon data.

 📅 Last updated: April 2026